dataset-sh/slambda/doc-site/docs/guide.md

 from slambda import Example, LmFunction, GptApiOptions

 extract_entities = LmFunction.create(
-    instruction="Extract all companies' name mention in the news title.", examples=[
+    instruction="Extract all companies' name mentioned in the news title.", examples=[
         Example(input="Why Kroger, Albertsons need to merge immediately to compete with Walmart", output=[